 - 1.3.1 The Future Caledon Official Plan establishes land use policies and designations to implement the Town's vision and guiding principles.
-It is also referred to as "Future Caledon," "the Official Plan," "the Plan" or "this Plan." - 1.3.2 The Plan is divided into the following parts, each containing policies and related schedules, where applicable: - provides guidance on how to read and interpret the Plan.
+It is also referred to as "Future Caledon," "the Official Plan," "the Plan" or "this Plan." - 1.3.2 The Plan is divided into the following parts, each containing policies and related schedules, where applicable: - a) Part A, Introduction, sets out the purpose, scope, and context of the Plan, and provides guidance on how to read and interpret the Plan.
 This part also establishes the foundation for the Plan, including Indigenous stewardship and the vision and guiding principles. - b) Part B, Managing Growth and Change, sets out the Town's approach to growth management and land use planning, starting with the Town structure and its defining systems.
 It also includes population and employment forecasts to 2051, intensification targets and direction for Greenfield development through secondary plans. - c) Part C, General Policies, provides Town-wide policies about climate change, cultural heritage, design, economic opportunities, housing, public service facilities, transportation, and infrastructure.